tkjaergaard/Validator/README.md

 If the `required` rule is not set, the field won't be validated unless it got a value.
 This means that a field only is validated as failed if the field has a value and dosent match the rule pattern.

+## Validating a single input

+To validate a single input field you can user the `validateField` method which accepts a input field, like with the form example above.

+This method returns boolean agaist the `data-validation-rules` attribute.

 ## Extending

 To extend Validator you simply need to pass in a functions that follows the rule pattern, like this: